Buyable Pins on Pinterest - e-Commerce Social Revolution

 Buyable Pins on Pinterest

 Clever marketers have been exploiting an e-Commerce potential of Pinterest for a long time now, gradually turning it into a giant window case.
-And it actually works - nearly 30% of Pinterest users have purchased something after pinning it on the website.
+And it actually works - a significant percentage of Pinterest users have purchased something after discovering it on the platform.
 Every day millions of people browse pages pinned by their friends, celebrity tastemakers, and store representatives, looking for a new cool stuff to pin and, occasionally, buy.

 Due to the platform's mechanics, Pinterest is the network most likely to drive spontaneous purchasing.
 Who knows what you might stumble across?
-Nevertheless, buying always took some time to happen - only 10% of sales influenced by Pinterest were made in 24 hours after the product was pinned.
+Nevertheless, buying always took some time to happen - Historically, immediate sales conversion from Pinterest was a challenge, with only a fraction of influenced sales occurring within 24 hours of a product being pinned, and many purchases made through other channels.
 Not to mention the fact that a half of those were made from different sources - either in-store or online.

 Buyable pins are called to bridge what is currently the main gap in Pinterest user experience: every time a shopper wants to buy a product, he or she needs to go elsewhere.
 By moving shoppers more quickly from pin to purchase, buy buttons could help brands boost sales considerably.
-There’s a big opportunity to increase impulse buying in particular, since about ⅓ of customers on Pinterest often buy items they see for the first time.
+There’s a big opportunity to increase impulse buying in particular, since a substantial portion of customers on Pinterest frequently engage in impulse purchases, buying items they encounter for the first time.

 How Do Buyable Pins Work